corbado/passkeys-glossary/docs/implementation/flutter/ios.md

 - `APP_IDENTIFIER_PREFIX`: The iOS app identifier prefix associated with your development team in your Apple Developer account (sometimes also referred to as TeamID).
 - `BUNDLE_IDENTIFIER`: The bundle identifier associated with your iOS application.
-Can be found in Xcode development environment (someimtes also referred to as BundleID).
+Can be found in Xcode development environment (sometimes also referred to as BundleID).

 The following constraints must hold for the file: